Balochistan Liberation Army: 2025

 On 1 February 2025, a major incident took place in which the BLA fighters attacked military posts and government buildings and captured the village of Mangochar in Kalat district, Balochistan.
 The group was alleged to have installed checkpoints and allegedly killed a dozen of Pakistan Soldiers.
 The attackers left the area before the arrival of security forces.
 In response, law enforcement agencies launched a search operation to apprehend those involved, and traffic on the highway was restored later that night.

-A day after the incident, two other attacks occurred in Mangochar against the Baloch levies.
+A day after the incident, two other attacks occurred in Mangocher against the Baloch levies.
 In the first incident, unidentified armed assailants on motorcycles opened fire killing Levies personnel Haq Nawaz on the spot.
 In a separate incident, a powerful explosion damaged the National Highway near Rahimabad.

+In May, a Noshki Bus Attack 5 killed, including 2 civilians, with Fateh qquad involvement.

 On 11 July 2025, BLA militants launched Operation Baam against Pakistan army in which they claimed that 18 Pakistani soldiers were killed by the BLA militants including many kidnapping too (allegedly).
 The victims of this BLA terror attack in Zhob, Balochistan, were laid to rest in various cities across Punjab.
 Militants forcibly removed Punjabi passengers from a bus, verified their identities, and executed them.
 The bodies were returned to families in cities like Dunyapur, Faisalabad, Lahore, and others, with funerals held under tight security.

 On 15 July 2025, a bus carrying Pakistan Army personnel in the Quetta and Kalak regions was bombed by BLA militants.
 According to BLA 29 soldiers including a senior officer were allegedly killed in the attack.
 The explosion was carried out by the help of IEDs.

+On 29 December 2025, authorities in Pakistan said a girl was stopped during a routine police inspection of buses while traveling southwestern Balochistan to Karachi.
+Officials said she was detained in connection with a suspected suicide bomb plot and alleged that she had been targeted by the Baloch Liberation Army.
+Sindh Home Minister Ziaul Hassan said the group allegedly told her an attack would bring her “honor and recognition” within the Baloch community.